+The \emph{Broad-XAI} perspective is complementary to our systems theoretical methodology.
+Systems theory also entails a constructivist approach to reality -- it proposes an abstract explanatory model of communication in action.
+We thus argue that it provides a useful representation of the general social \emph{communicative environment}, offering a theoretical structure to the n\textsuperscript{th}-order level described by \citet{dazely2021levels} and elaborated further in Appendix~\ref{sec:closure_coupling}.

-While fundamentally the conceptual frameworks outlined above fulfill many XAI desiderata~\cite{sokol2020explainability,miller2019explanation} and offer a blueprint for designing human-compatible interactive explainers, there is a gap in the literature concerning the nature of communication itself.
-Here we address this gap by looking beyond the protocol responsible for the exchange of information.
-To this end we employ the \emph{theory of social systems} and \emph{communication} introduced by \citet{luhmann1992communication,luhmann1995social} and elaborated by others~\cite{moeller2011radical}, most recently \citet{esposito2022artificial}.
+We posit that systems theory offers a meta-theoretical framework that is useful for translating insights from across different social science approaches to XAI into technical requirements to be implemented by explainability tools.
+This can become especially helpful when ADM models operate in complex or high stakes environments, where the social importance of their explainers increases.
+In such cases, understanding constructed and contested notions like \emph{meaning} and \emph{trust} must go beyond matters of technical design.
+While the conceptual frameworks overviewed throughout this section fulfil many XAI desiderata~\cite{miller2019explanation,sokol2020explainability} and offer a blueprint for designing human-compatible interactive explainers, the literature overlooks the nature of communication itself.
+Here we address this gap by looking beyond the (technical) protocol responsible for the exchange of information.
+To this end, we employ the \emph{theory of social systems} and \emph{communication} introduced by \citet{luhmann1992communication,luhmann1995social} and elaborated by others~\cite{moeller2011radical}, most recently \citet{esposito2022artificial}.

-Despite the relevance of \cites{luhmann1995social} \emph{systems theory} to artificial intelligence explainability, the two concepts have only recently been connected, albeit superficially, to define explainability~\cite{sariyar2022medical}.
-Our findings highlight and reframe technical and social challenges in explainable artificial intelligence research through a theoretical lens that may aid the evolution of systems compatible with human needs and expectations, whilst also recognising and incorporating critiques of XAI and its limitations that have emerged in social science literature.
-Rather than theorising the design of XAI tool's cognitive model of its world (or \emph{Merkwelt}), social systems theory instead models the XAI tool's communicative environment, namely society, offering a theoretical structure to the n\textsuperscript{th}-order level described by \citet{dazely2021levels}.

-This article proceeds as follows.
-We first introduce the key axioms of \cites{luhmann2012TOS1} theory of society as communicating social systems.
-We then explain the key concepts of closed systems and structural coupling to highlight why the problems of XAI are particularly resonant with systems theory's basic tenets.
-We next show how the elements of communication and the analysis of communication media pertain to problems commonly encountered in XAI research.
-With those epistemic tenets in place, we outline how the theory can be adopted by XAI researchers and suggest the questions that it may lead to.
-In particular we draw attention to the differentiation of communication and the role of organisations in coping with the contingencies of communication.
-We conclude by reflecting on the risks and dangers of XAI as it is integrated into society.